 My first impression of Second Wind Consignments was as welcoming as the owner, Teri Drow Wilson.
 An eager ambassador for all of her fellow shop owners in The Vintage Loop, she works with over 3,000 consigners.
 Stepping into her shop is like walking through a mini department store.
-Tidily packed, you will find a thoughtful selection of china, crystal and silver, as well as practical housewares (8-cup pyrex measuring cup, I’ll be back), a few select furniture pieces, and so many other delights which will insist upon coming home with you.
+Tidily packed, you will find a thoughtful selection of china, crystal, and silver, as well as practical housewares (8-cup Pyrex measuring cup, I'll be back), a few select furniture pieces, and so many other delights that will insist upon coming home with you.

 Galesville: Keep the Wind in Local Sales

-Spice (Thursday-Saturday, 10:30am-5:30pm; Sunday noon-4pm) is a sweet and savory blend.
-Local jams and jellies are there to greet you (delicious but somehow not as sweet as Spice’s owner, Donna), while old standards (vintage water skis, how have I been living without you?
-I’ll take my answer in the next room while I sit on a tufted green velvet ottoman and peruse a well-worn coffee table book on Kennedy’s Inauguration) rule the roost.
+Spice (Thursday-Saturday, 10:30 am-5:30 pm; Sunday noon-4 p.m.) is a sweet and savory blend.
+Local jams and jellies are there to greet you (delicious but somehow not as sweet as Spice's owner, Donna), while old standards (vintage water skis, how have I been living without you?
+I'll take my answer in the next room while I sit on a tufted green velvet ottoman and peruse a well-worn coffee table book on Kennedy's Inauguration.

 Continue soaking up the bucolic beauty of Muddy Creek Road as you make your way toward a winning cluster of shops in Galesville.
-Jailhouse, believe it or not, is quite hard to get into (mostly online and appointment-driven) but once you do you’ll never want to break out of this this carefully curated selection of high end consignments.
+Believe it or not, Jailhouse is quite hard to get into (mostly online and appointment-driven), but once you do, you'll never want to break out of this carefully curated selection of high-end consignments.

-Local paintings, pottery, and handcrafted wooden bowls, along with owner/artists Laura Dixon, will speak to you at the River Gallery.
-Find yourself there frequently, it’s always changing.
+Local paintings, pottery, and handcrafted wooden bowls, along with owner/artist Laura Dixon, will speak to you at the River Gallery.
+Find yourself there frequently; it's always changing.
 Photo courtesy of Laura Dixon.

-Make your way over to the store’s old loading dock to soak up the serene oil paintings, pen and inks, and watercolors of local artists at River Gallery.
-A wonderful entrée for anyone looking to start an art collection or add local flair to an existing one.
+Make your way over to the store's old loading dock to soak up the serene oil paintings, pen and inks, and watercolors of local artists at River Gallery.
+It is a wonderful entrée for anyone looking to start an art collection or add local flair to an existing one.